What's the Difference Between Strep Throat and Bronchitis?

 Strep throat is highly contagious, which makes practicing good hygiene, such as regular hand washing and not sharing drinks or food, an important step to preventing the infection from spreading.

-Dr. Talia Aron, a primary care physician at LeBauer HealthCare at Stoney Creek, spoke on Fox 8 House Call about how to recognize strep throat and when to speak treatment.
+Dr. Talia Aron, a primary care physician at LeBauer HealthCare at Grandover Village, spoke on Fox 8 House Call about how to recognize strep throat and when to speak treatment.

 Acute bronchitis is a lower respiratory infection characterized by a cough is caused by an inflammation of the trachea and large airways.
 Bronchitis occurs when the lining of the bronchioles, or tubes in the lungs, become inflamed.
 Most often this is caused by viruses such as influenza A/B, rhinovirus, or adenovirus.
 Bronchitis can be a viral or bacterial infection depending on the duration and severity of the symptoms, although viruses are responsible for approximately 90% of bronchitis cases.

 The most common symptom of bronchitis is a cough that persists for more than 5 days, with or without sputum production.
-Other symptoms of a lower respiratory infection that may also present include:
+Bronchitis can also cause sore throat as well as other symptoms including:

 - nasal congestion